laitco/tailscale-healthcheck/README.md

 - **Healthy Devices**: List all healthy devices.
 - **Unhealthy Devices**: List all unhealthy devices.
 - **Timezone Support**: Adjust `lastSeen` timestamps to a configurable timezone.

+## Release Notes

+### 1.1
+- Added support for Tailscale OAuth Client authentication.
+- OAuth tokens are automatically renewed every 50 minutes.
+- Improved logging to include token renewal times in the configured timezone.

+### 1.0
+- Initial release of the Tailscale Healthcheck application.
+- Supports health checks for all devices, specific devices, healthy devices, and unhealthy devices.
+- Includes timezone support for `lastSeen` timestamps.
+- Dockerized for easy deployment.

 ## Endpoints